-At December 31, 2023 At December 31, 2022
+At December 31, 2024 At December 31, 2023

 (EUR tho usand)

-Tax receivables 14,338 21,018
+Tax receivables 17,440 14,338

-Tax payables (30,798) (41,655)
+Tax payables (25,431) (30,798)

-Tax receivables decreased mainly due to (i) the use of energy tax credit accrued by Italian legal entities for fiscal year 2022 and (ii) the payment by Stevanato Holding S.r.l. (the parent company in the group taxation regime) of the full amount of the Stevanato Group's tax losses, transferred within the consolidated tax group.
+The increase in tax receivables is mainly due to the increase in receivable from Stevanato Holding S.r.l. (the parent company in the group taxation regime) which, as at December 31, 2024, had not yet repaid the full amount of the Stevanato Group's tax losses for fiscal year 2023, transferred within the consolidated tax group.
 Participation in the Italian tax consolidation regime enables each participating company to optimize the financial management of corporate income tax, for example by netting the taxable income and tax losses of each participant within the tax group.
+This increase was partially offset by the utilization of High Tech Investments and R&D tax credit accrued by Italian legal entities for previous fiscal years.